googleapis/nodejs-bigquery/MIGRATING.md

 <!-- TODO(coleleah) -->
 #### List
 **Key differences**
+TODO(coleleah) update text

-* Client is [instantiated](#instantiating-preview-sdk-clients) with the `BigQueryClient()` method, not `BigQuery()`
+* Client is [instantiated](#instantiating-preview-sdk-clients) with the `BigQueryClient()` method, not `BigQuery()` In the BigQueryClient, there are [three options for every list method](https://github.com/googleapis/gax-nodejs/blob/main/client-libraries.md#auto-pagination).
+For datasets, there is `listDatasets` (least efficient, but supports manual paging), `listDatasetsAsync` (returns an iterable, recommended over the non-async method) and `listDatasetsStream` (returns results as a stream)
+* Any of these list methods take in a [request object](https://github.com/googleapis/nodejs-bigquery/blob/5e17911a35e76677705c6227dd896fb1ffc39b0e/protos/protos.d.ts#L1853-L1868) that must minimally takes in the `projectId`
 ##### Before

 ```javascript